Help! My Child Doesn’t Pay Attention!

 - Are not auditory.
 This means their natural way of learning is not by listening.
 Kinesthetic children have to work very hard to take what they hear and translate that into images that they can understand and remember.
 And frankly, the motivation is usually just not there.
 It is too hard!

 - Learn while moving.
 Oh, my.
-Those things they are doing when not paying attention are happening because they are wired to need to move.
+Those things they are doing when not paying attention are happening because they are wired to move.
+They need to move.
 In fact, the more we try to get kinesthetic children to sit still and listen, the less they will be able to focus.
 Their focus goes naturally to creating ways that will let them move.

 - Are able to sustain focus when their hands are busy.
 Kinesthetic children can be spotted quite easily.
-Take a child who doesn’t listen, isn’t learning, and is constantly moving and give him/her a hands-on activity and watch what happens to focus.
-If a child is truly kinesthetic and you give him/her a meaningful hands-on activity, the child will be able to focus just fine.
+Take a child who doesn’t listen, isn’t learning, and is constantly moving and give them a hands-on activity and watch what happens to focus.
+If a child is truly kinesthetic and you give them a meaningful hands-on activity, the child will be able to focus just fine.
 By hands-on, I don’t mean pencil to paper, rather an activity that allows the child to work out the problem using real materials.
 More about this later.

 Understanding your kinesthetic learners and how they learn

 1. Just know that when they listen, it is likely they won’t be looking at you.
 Probably they will be looking off to the side trying to turn words into pictures.
-Establish a system with them that when you speak, they raise a finger or signal you in some way that they hear you.

 2. When giving directions, your kinesthetic kids will pay attention when you show them how to do something rather than telling them how to do it.
 This is because they are attuned to something they can see and they can imagine themselves actually doing the steps.